liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

     `HttpServletRequest.isSecure()` the FacesBridge must call `PortletRequest.isSecure()`.
     <sup>[[6.159](tck-tests.md#6.159)]</sup>.

+#### <a name="6.1.3.5"></a>6.1.3.5 Methods that deviate from Faces 2.2 Javadoc

+The following methods require an implementation that aren't adequately described in the Faces 2.2 `ExternalContext`
+javadoc:

+- `getApplicationContextPath()`:

+    The FacesBridge must follow the requirements in the JSF 2.2 JavaDoc.
+However, since the Portlet 3.0 API does not have an equivalent to `ServletContext.getContextPath()`, the FacesBridge must rely on the Faces runtime to discover the application context path during initialization. <sup>[[6.160](tck-tests.md#6.160)]</sup>.

 ## <a name="6.2"></a>6.2 ViewHandler

 The Faces `ViewHandler` is the pluggability mechanism that allows implementations to extend the JavaServer Faces